Skip to main content

 Dangerous Conditions

-A preliminary inquiry that might be made following a slip and fall incident that results in traumatic brain injury would include an investigation into the cause of the accident.
-Identifying the cause of a slip and fall is among the most important elements of your claim since liability for an accident involves establishing the responsible party and showing they knew or should have known about a dangerous condition.
-The first place to look is at the ground where the fall occurred.
-Conditions likely to lead to a slip and fall accident include:
+There may be a preliminary inquiry made following a slip and fall incident that results in traumatic brain injury.
+The inquiry would include an investigation into the cause of the accident.
+Identifying the cause of a slip and fall is among the most important elements of your claim.
+Liability for an accident involves establishing the responsible party and showing they knew or should have known about a dangerous condition.

 • Ice or water